Samsung Food

 Step 2

 Fold a tea towel in 4 and place the bowl on top so it doesn’t move around.
-While constantly whisking with one hand, with the other hand sieve in the gram flour, adding it slowly while whisking it in, to prevent forming lumps.
+Put the chickpea flower in a sieve, and while constantly whisking with one hand, with the other hand sieve in the gram flour, adding it slowly while whisking it in, to prevent forming lumps.
 You should end up with a very thin watery batter.

 Fold a tea towel in 4 and place the bowl on top so it doesn’t move around.
-While constantly whisking with one hand, with the other hand sieve in the gram flour, adding it slowly while whisking it in, to prevent forming lumps.
+Put the chickpea flower in a sieve, and while constantly whisking with one hand, with the other hand sieve in the gram flour, adding it slowly while whisking it in, to prevent forming lumps.
 You should end up with a very thin watery batter.

 BowlBowl